 Assassin’s Creed promised to be the videogame adaptation that will break the cycle of bad videogame adaptations.
-It blockbuster ready elements and critically acclaimed cast.
+It blockbuster ready elements and a critically acclaimed cast.

 Unfortunately somewhere along the way this well placed intentions got derailed by poor execution.

 The animus was changed to make it more cinematic.
 The idea of an augmented virtual reality spoke of new possibilities for the movie.
 Like a holographic flashback, scenes of Callum Lynch reliving Aguilar’s memory gave spectral images that looked cool.
-The action sequences, mostly parkour with an old world backdrop of Spain, is enjoyable enough even though there’s nothing new if you strip away the detailed costumes.
+The action sequences, mostly parkour with an old-world backdrop of Spain, is enjoyable enough even though there’s nothing new if you strip away the detailed costumes.

 Despite it being a videogame adaptation that’s primarily used for blockbuster fodder, proven thespians fill the casting list.
 Michael Fassbender gives dramatic heft to a role that offers little.
 Marion Cotillard is decent enough past the accent.
 Jeremy Irons is there for a payday but does what he does best.

-Is it because of these Oscar worthy actors that the movie felt the need to make some high statement when its unnecessary?
-Assassin’s Creed has a misguided and needlessly complicated script that severely limited a videogame adaptation that is supposed to be, you know, an action adventure.
+Is it because of these Oscar-worthy actors that the movie felt the need to make some high statement when it’s unnecessary?
+Assassin’s Creed has a misguided and needlessly complicated script that severely limited a videogame adaptation that is supposed to be, you know, an action-adventure.

 There’s a total of three sets of action sequences in a barely there story about an assassin.
 The plot chose to focus on the bureaucratic issues of the evil organization that don’t need to be told.
 Even if you haven’t played the game, you already know that the Templars are the big bad and their motivations are ultimately evil ten minutes into the movie, but the plot goes on to be needlessly philosophical about their objectives behind a Science bending experiment.